SergioGasquez/awesome-electronic-engineering/README.md

 - [Introduction to Embedded Linux: Buildroot, Yocto...](https://www.youtube.com/watch?v=9vsu67uMcko&list=PLEBQazB0HUyTpoJoZecRK6PpDG31Y7RPB&index=1) - YouTube playlist with that covers the basics of embedded systems.

 ### Podcasts   <a name="Podcasts"></a>
-- [Internet of Things](https://iotpodcast.com/) - Hosted by Stacey Higginbotham they discuss IoT topics and news
+- [Internet of Things](https://iotpodcast.com/) - Hosted by Stacey Higginbotham they discuss IoT topics and news.
 - [The Amp Hour](https://theamphour.com/tag/contextual-electronics/) - Podcast by Contextual Electronics with lots of interviews to important engineers.
 - [MIT Open Courseware - Circuits and Electronics](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-002-circuits-and-electronics-spring-2007/) - MIT course of an introduction to circuits and electronics.
 - [Programming Electronics Academy Podcast](https://programmingelectronics.com/oshpodcast/) - Podcast focused on how to programm embedded systems.